 Improved Freezer Systems

-After the move to Union Glacier we installed an improved under-ice storage container with a mechanized lift.
-Even this has its challenges however, as the container is gradually being buried by accumulating snow and it will have to be dug out and brought back to the surface before the movement of the glacier deforms or crushes the under-ice structure.
+After the move to Union Glacier ALE installed an improved under-ice storage container with a mechanized lift.
+Even this has its challenges however, as the container is gradually buried by accumulating snow and has to be brought back to the surface periodically, before the movement of the glacier deforms or crushes the under-ice structure.

-A new purchase for Union Glacier Camp in 2014 is a large, above-ground, commercial freezer container on skids.
-The new freezer will provide ample storage space, in a convenient, temperature-controlled environment that is easy to relocate.
+A new purchase for Union Glacier Camp in 2014 was a large, above-ground, commercial freezer container on skids.
+The above-ground freezer provides ample storage space, in a convenient, temperature-controlled environment that is easy to relocate.
 We’ve come a long way since Amundsen and the early days of ALE!